OGGM/oggm/docs/practicalities.rst

 file (see ``dl_cache_dir`` in :ref:`system-settings`).

-The structure of this folder is following the URLs from which the data is obtained.
-You can either let OGGM fill it up at run time by downloading the data (recommended if you do regional runs, i.e. don't need the entire data set), but you might also want to pre-download everything using ``wget`` or equivalent.
+The structure of this folder is following the URLs from which the data are obtained.
+You can either let OGGM fill it up at run time by downloading the data (recommended if you do regional runs, i.e. you don't need the entire data set), but you might also want to pre-download everything using ``wget`` or equivalent.
 OGGM will use the data as long as the url structure is OK.